sohechai/portfolio/README.md

 ## Overview

-Welcome to Portfolio Version 2, an enhanced representation of my personal journey and work.
+Welcome to my personnal portfolio, an enhanced representation of my personal journey and work.
 This portfolio showcases my skills, projects, and experiences in an engaging and interactive way.
 It serves as a window to my creative world, inviting you to explore the work I'm passionate about.

 ## Features